micahcourey/TriangleTracker/README.md

 ## Description

 A web app that allows a user input the length of all 3 sides of a triangle and returns whether the triangle is a equilateral, isosceles or scalene triangle.
+Check it out at: http://micahcourey.github.io/TriangleTracker

 ## Setup